koskath/arete2/course_content/SC/final_md_files/Lecture1/lecture_1_slide_33_looking-at-flows-and-less-on-the-silos-boxes.md

-# Looking at flows and less on the “silos” (boxes)
+# Looking at flows and less on the “silos” (boxes) e.g.: The Order-to-Payment Flow
-e.g., consider the order-to-payment flow.
-Customers or end users trigger the order flow, which then involves suppliers or vendors, purchasing and forecasting, sourcing, procurement and production, and the fulfilment flow, followed by the payment flow.
-The key question is how to integrate these activities in the supply chain “S”.

-05.02.2025
+# The graph in slide 33 of Lecture 1 presents the Order-to-Payment (O2P) Flow - a process-oriented view that follows the complete cycle from when a customer places an order until payment is received.
+The three main flows are:

+Order Flow (top, red arrow going right) - The demand signal flowing from customer to supplier: Customer places order, Triggers purchasing, forecasting, sourcing, and procurement/production activities
+Fulfillment Flow (middle, blue arrow going right) - The physical delivery: Products/services move from supplier to customer, The actual execution of the order
+Payment Flow (bottom, red arrow going left) - The financial settlement: Money flows back from customer to supplier, Closes the transaction cycle

+The gray boxes in the background represent the organizational "silos" (departments) that these flows pass through - the same boxes from the previous slide.
+The key question at the bottom: "...how to integrate activities in the Supply-Chain 'S'?"
+This is the central challenge: How do you coordinate all these interconnected flows across different departments, functions, and even different companies (suppliers and customers)?
+The diagram emphasizes that supply chain management is about managing end-to-end processes (the red and blue flows) rather than optimizing individual departments (the silos).
+True integration requires breaking down departmental barriers and thinking about the complete cycle from order to payment.